 Poetry by Mary V. Williams of Shropshire, England The Society November 29, 2012 Poetry 2 Comments Sonnet If I could choose to quietly slip away and make my exit while your backs are turned I’d do it now, why waste another day, after my time is up and all my books are burned?
 And yet the sun beats bright, and life is sweet and there are countries yet I haven’t been and children yet unborn I hoped to meet before I go, and sights I’ve not yet seen and maybe it’s too late to do these things I should have done them sooner, there’s no doubt.
 Regret’s a useless feeling old age brings, better to live than rage and stamp and shout, Make love the one true thing you have to give.
 The dead are gone; the living can but live.
 Garden Terminator It’s war in the precinct and I’ve got a gun.
 Anything that grows around here gets it.
 I haven’t planted annuals for fun.
 Dandelions and dock can just forget it.
 They’ve got no business, nor has celandine to run the place because I’ve not been here, I didn’t give permission for their kind to spread and multiply and interfere.
 I’ll kill them all, with strimmer, Weedol, spade.
 I’ll have the garden cleansed now, never fear.
 Unnecessary plants should feel afraid.
 Out of my way!
 I’ve got a patch to clear.
 Zap! to the bindweed.
 Pow! to nettle shoots groundsel and elder, chickweed, thistles, rye – I’ll teach the couch grass where to stick its roots.
 And when the earth is clean and bad weeds lie upon the compost heap, roots to the sky, they’ll think they’ve seen the last of my attack.
 I’ve gone to get my supper.
 I’ll be back!
 Mary is a member of the Keele Poets’ Group at Silverdale.
 She has won commendations and prizes this year and last for poetry.
 She also writes novels under her alias Valentine Williams.
 She is married with four sons and lives in an inconvenient cottage in Shropshire with a well under the floor and tries to stop the garden from getting into the house.
 She has an MA in Creative Writing.
 These poems are among the entries for the Society of Classical Poets’ 2012 Poetry Competition.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses John J. Brugaletta November 29, 2012 “Garden Terminator” deserves applause.
 Reply poeteye November 29, 2012 “Zap! to the bindweed.
 Pow! to nettle shoots,” is such a heroic sounding line!
 I love it!
 I offer this in response to “Sonnet:” WASTED ON THE YOUNG — James Ph.
 Kotsybar The past can be something for which we long because it’s the joys that we remember from back when we were young, healthy and strong, romance in blaze (that now seems more ember).
 Friends, easily won, were true companions who partied with us in celebration, while now our path is all mountains and canyons – hard journey taken in isolation.
 We fool ourselves with such comparison.
 Recollection is illusion.
 Although the best of them may already be gone, these are the good-old-days we’ll come to know.
 Let’s hope we won’t feel sorry once again that we didn’t appreciate them then.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.